Commercial Lease Renewal Solicitors

 Commercial landlords or tenants should consider their options around 18 months before the current lease expires.
 When it comes to lease expiration, what happens depends on whether the tenant has security of tenure or not.

 Security of tenure (under the Landlord and Tenant Act 1954) gives tenants the right to remain in possession of leasehold business premises after the lease fixed term ends.
 These leases are ‘within the Landlord and Tenant Act 1954’.
-The alternative is a business lease which is excluded from the Landlord and Tenant Act 1954 lease.
+The alternative is a business lease which is excluded from the Landlord and Tenant Act 1954 Act.

 Tenants with security of tenure

 A business tenancy (where a property is occupied for a trade or profession) that is protected under the Landlord and Tenant Act 1954 (‘the Act’) will not automatically end once the fixed term of the commercial lease expires.
-A lease that falls within the Act is often known as a Protected Tenancy.
+A lease that falls within the Act is often known as a protected tenancy.

 No security of tenure